-When your lungs are fine, you’re in the green zone.
+When your breathing is OK, you’re in the green zone.
 You feel good.
 Asthma doesn’t get in your way.
 Keep using your controller inhaler.
 And watch for triggers (things that can make your asthma worse).

 You’re starting to have a flare-up.
 Ask an adult for help.
 Use your quick-relief inhaler.
 Yellow zone symptoms may be:

 You’re having a flare-up!
 Tell your parents or another adult right away.
 Use your quick-relief inhaler.

 Constant coughing or wheezing

 Symptoms that keep you from sleeping

 Trouble breathing at rest

 Breathing very hard or fast

 When I’m in my green zone, I feel _______.
 I still have to use my_______ inhaler.
 I also have to watch out for _________.
 When I’m in my yellow zone, I’m starting to have a __________.
 I might wheeze or have other __________.
 Then I have to use my __________ inhaler.
 When I’m in my red zone breathing is very ___________.
 I need to get ___________ right away.